Azobisisobutyronitrile: Production and analogues

+AIBN is produced in two steps from acetone cyanohydrin.
+Reaction with hydrazine gives the substituted dialkylhydrazine.
+In the second step, the hydrazine is oxidized to the azo derivative:

 Related azo compounds behave similarly, such as 1,1′-azobis(cyclohexanecarbonitrile).
 Water-soluble azo initiators are also available.

-Another possible way to produce AIBN

-AIBN can also be produced by the reaction shown below.

 Safety

 AIBN is safer to use than benzoyl peroxide (another radical initiator) because the risk of explosion is far less.
 However, it is still considered as an explosive compound, decomposing above 65 °C. A respirator dust mask, protective gloves and safety glasses are recommended.
 Pyrolysis of AIBN without a trap for the formed 2-cyanopropyl radicals results in the formation of tetramethylsuccinonitrile, which is highly toxic.